folio-org/raml-module-builder/README.md

   correctly, parameters are of the correct type and contain the correct content as indicated by the RAML file.

 - The `maven-shade-plugin` which will generate a fat-jar runnable jar.
-While the shade plugin is not mandatory, it does makes things easier.
-The important thing to notice is the main class that will be run when running your module.
+  The important thing to
+  notice is the main class that will be run when running your module.
 Notice the `Main-class` and `Main-Verticle` in the shade plugin configuration.